College football scores: Top 25 rankings schedule, results for Week 5 | NCAA.com

-The new AP Poll has Wisconsin now No. 8 after an impressive win against then-No. 11 Michigan.
-Check out the complete Top 25 scores and schedule for Week 5 below.
+The 2019 college football season has two top 25 vs. top 25 matchups for Week 5.
+Check out the complete Top 25 scores and schedule below.

-Week 5 has three new teams in the AP Poll: No. 21 Southern California, No. 24 Kansas State and No. 25 Michigan State.
-No. 3 Georgia also now has a first-place vote as Clemson and Alabama remain Nos.
-1 and 2.
+On Saturday, No. 10 Notre Dame is home against No. 18 Virginia.
+No. 21 USC visits No. 17 Washington.
+On Friday, two top 25 teams are in action: No. 12 Penn State and No. 15 California.

 College football rankings: Week 5 Top 25 scores, schedule